turgu1/esp32-oberon-compiler/README.md

 ### Other changes:

 - The .smb file output has been modified to get exported variable offsets instead of an export sequence number.
-The code generator is relying on the ELF loader to resolve the location of data sections.
+The code generator is relying on the ELF linker to resolve the location of data sections.
 The imported variables are accessed through their offset.

 - The ESP32 doesn't supply a floating point division instruction.
 A function called by the generated code is added.